EstefanRK/Quantum-Computing/README.md

 ### Step 3 Running Scripts

-Open an Ubuntu terminal (WSL) and run scripts with python3.
-Example:
+Open an Ubuntu terminal (WSL) and run the example script by using the following command after navigating to the correct folder:

 ```
 python3 script.py